Argentina v Wales Preview Match One in San Juan

 Josh Adams, called up to replace the injured Steff Evans, will win his third cap on the wing while James Davies is picked at openside for what will be his second Test appearance.

-The other changes in the pack see Adam Beard start in the second row in place of Bradley Davies and Wyn Jones get the No 1 shirt.
+The other changes in the pack see Adam Beard start in the second row in place of Bradley Davies and Rob Evans get the No 1 shirt.
+Wyn Jones was originally due to start at loosehead but has since been ruled out of the tour after picking up a calf injury in training.

 Aaron Wainwright could make his debut from the bench having been an unused replacement against South Africa last week.

 Bautista Delguy, 21, will make his Argentina debut in a team that sees six changes from the one that faced Ireland last November.